isc-projects/kea/doc/sphinx/grammar/grammar-netconf-parser.rst

-Grammar generated on 2021-06-22 19:06.
+Grammar generated from netconf_parser.yy.
 See Chapter :ref:`netconf` for an explanation.

 .. code-block:: BNF
    :linenos: